Jonathan Sherry, PhD

-Much of my research has been conducted in Las Palmas de Gran Canaria, Spain, near Vegueta, the neighborhood in which Juan Negrín was born.
+Much of my research has been conducted in Las Palmas de Gran Canaria, Spain, near old Vegueta, the neighborhood in which Juan Negrín was born.
 Negrín was Prime Minister of Republican Spain during the Spanish Civil War.
 In 2013, his archive was transferred from the Negrín family apartment in Paris to the Fundación Juan Negrín in Las Palmas, where I spent two years researching in the collection.

-If you want to know more, please reach out to me using the contact button.
+Please reach out using the contact button.

 Lecture at London School of Economics & Political Science, Cañada Blanch Seminar (October 2015)